Nazalekser/portfolio/Projects/Neural translation model/Readme.md

 The decoder RNN takes the internal state of the encoder network as its initial state.
 A start token is passed in as the first input, which is embedded using a learned German word embedding.
 The decoder RNN then makes a prediction for the next German word, which during inference is then passed in as the following input, and this process is repeated until the special <end> token is emitted from the decoder.

+### Load the embedding layer

+As part of the dataset preproceessing for this project, you will use a pre-trained English word embedding module from TensorFlow Hub.
+The URL for the module is https://tfhub.dev/google/tf2-preview/nnlm-en-dim128-with-normalization/1.

+This embedding takes a batch of text tokens in a 1-D tensor of strings as input.
+It then embeds the separate tokens into a 128-dimensional space.